brandur/sorg/content/fragments/profiling-production.md

 total_alloc_delta=743772480
 ```

 It looks like this API request allocated 744 MB, but what actually happened is that it was a bad timeout that executed for a full three minutes [1].
 During that time, other API requests served in the interim allocated the majority of that memory.
+It _didn't_ crash our 512 MB dyno because multiple GCs also occurred during that time.

 ## Pprof to S3 (#pprof-to-s3)